ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 # Implementing Message Framers

-Message Framers are pieces of code that define simple transformations between application Message data and raw transport protocol data.
+Message Framers are functions that define simple transformations between application Message data and raw transport protocol data.
 A Framer can encapsulate or encode outbound Messages, and decapsulate or decode inbound data into Messages.

 While many protocols can be represented as Message Framers, for the purposes of the Transport Services interface these are ways for applications or application frameworks to define their own Message parsing to be included within a Connection's Protocol Stack.
-As an example, TLS can serve the purpose of framing data over TCP, but is exposed as a protocol natively supported by the Transport Services interface.
+As an example, TLS is exposed as a protocol natively supported by the Transport Services interface, even though it could also serve the purpose of framing data over TCP.

 Most Message Framers fall into one of two categories: